awantoch/beemflow/docs/SPEC.md

       text: "{{.outputs.greet.text}}"
 ```

+**Why it's powerful:**
+- All logic is in YAML—versioned, diffable, LLM-friendly.
+- Steps can reference outputs, vars, secrets, and helpers.

 ---

-## 3. Step Definition Keys
+## 3. Step Definition

-Each step in `steps:` supports the following keys:
+Each step in `steps:` supports:

 ```yaml
 - id: string (required)